 Most retailers nowadays take part in the activities, but with varied success.
-The struggle is still very much real when it comes to administrative hiccups such as in-store efficiency issues, warehouse management problems and online bugs.
+The struggle is still very much real when it comes to administrative hiccups such as in-store efficiency issues, warehouse management problems, and online bugs.

-Even though we’re at the end of October, way into the Golden Quarter, many retailers have not yet prepared their stores, websites and warehouses for increased customer numbers.
+Even though we’re at the end of October, way into the Golden Quarter, many retailers have not yet prepared their stores, websites, and warehouses for increased customer numbers.

 Jonas Bergström, Head of Product Strategy & Marketing at Extenda Retail says; “The Golden Quarter is a time where retailers can make a majority of their yearly profits if they prepare.
-Hence, a successful pre-Christmas period can make or break the difference between the company having successful or unsuccessful year.
+Hence, a successful pre-Christmas period can make or break the difference between the company having a successful or unsuccessful year.
 Therefore, it’s vital to have software that scales during the peak season and optimizes replenishment.”

 So how do you make the most of this golden opportunity?
 How do you make it stick?
 What should you say and do?
 And maybe more importantly, what should you not say and do?
 As always, it’s all about preparation and planning.

-To make the most of the Golden Quarter, use the Extenda Retail check-list:
+To make the most of the Golden Quarter, use the Extenda Retail check-list.

 - Mobile POS variations are great during seasonal and temporary campaigns, as they require minimal space, are easy to scale and can simply be enabled or disabled during busy or less busy periods.
 They also offer your in-store staff the opportunity to circulate the stores and help customers while taking sales.